MI 6 HQ, London, England, UK Present Day.

 “Not yet, though I expect nothing yet.
-They are spending a little quality time.
+They are spending little quality time.
 You know how they are.”
-Nephrami said as he grinning.
+Nephrami said as he grinned.
 Turning around, he pushed the package toward Bryn.

 “It’s been a while since the guild has had a trial open to anyone who applies.
 A couple of hundred years at least.”

 As Bryn picked up the package, he examined the handwriting.
-He only seen the handwriting once on letters of mark and official documents allowing the Sea Rose’s privateering efforts against the foes of the Guild.
+He had only seen the writing once on letters of mark and official documents allowing the Sea Rose’s privateering efforts against the foes of the Guild.

 “At least it isn’t an arrest or death warrant, so I must have pleased the lass a time or two.
-Bryn joked as he tore the wrapper off as if he was opening a yule present.
+Bryn joked as he tore the wrapper off as if opening a Yule present.

 He had applied months ago for a position in the Guild.
 It had surprised him when the package arrived.
 Now that he had it, he couldn’t quite believe that they had selected him out of the hundreds of applicants.

-As he looked through the package at the letters and the map of Samo’ana.
-Nephrami chuckled that caused Bryn to look up with a boyish grin on his face.
+As he looked through the package at the letters and the map of Samo ’ana.
+Nephrami chuckled which caused Bryn to look up with a boyish grin on his face.

 “Thank ye, mate.
 I’ll do the Sea Rose proud.”